DeltaFi/DigiKey-CVP-Analysis/README.md

 <h1>Update:</h1>

-I gave up on this because I found out about Octopart.com.
-This code is mediocre but I will leave it here for "historical reference".
+I found out about Octopart.com.
+This project is mediocre but I will leave it here for "historical reference".

 <h1>Digikey Cost Volume Profit Analysis</h1>